k-dimple/ubuntu-core-docs/docs/tutorials/build-a-public-cloud-image/build-the-image.md

 ~~~

-Once registered the image version can be used to launch an Azure virtual machine (see [launching the image](launch-the-image)).
+Once registered, the image version can be used to launch an Azure virtual machine (see [launching the image](launch-the-image)).

 ```